sandstone-mc/sandstone-documentation/docs/features/resources/tags.md

 ---
 id: tags
 title: Tags
-description: How to create resource tags with Sandstone.
+description: How to create resource group tags with Sandstone.
 ---

 Sandstone allow